 Moving on after treatment for chronic lymphocytic leukemia

 Chronic lymphocytic leukemia (CLL) is rarely able to be cured.
 Still, most people live for many years with the disease, and treatment can help them live even longer.
-Some CLL patients can live for years without treatment, but sooner or later most need to be treated.
-Most patients with CLL are treated on and off for years.
+Some people with CLL can live for years without treatment, but most eventually need to be treated.
+Most people with CLL are treated on and off for years.
 Treatment may stop for a while, but it never really ends.
 Learning to live with cancer that does not go away can be hard and very stressful.
 Our document called When Cancer Doesn't Go Away talks more about this.

 You will probably need frequent follow-up exams for many years after treatment, even if there are no signs of the disease.
 These follow-up visits are very important.
 Your doctors will ask questions about any problems you might have.
 They may do exams and lab tests or x-rays and scans to look for signs of cancer or treatment side effects.
 It is important that you report any new symptoms to the doctor right away so that the cause can be found and treated.